 Venous thromboembolism (VTE)

-- Screen women with a history of VTE for thrombophilia.
+- Screen women with a personal or immediate family history of VTE for thrombophilia.

 - Warfarin is teratogenic and therefore contra-indicated in pregnancy and must be stopped or replaced by heparin.
-New anticoagulants such as dabigatran and rivaroxaban also do not appear to be safe in pregnancy and should be replaced.
+New anticoagulants such as dabigatran, apixaban and rivaroxaban also do not appear to be safe in pregnancy and should be replaced.

-- The risk of stopping treatment has to be weighed against the possible risk of the medication.
+- The risk of stopping treatment has to be weighed on an individual basis against the possible risk of the medication.
 It is helpful to have these discussions pre-conception.

 - Inevitably evidence is limited on the safety of antidepressants in pregnancy.
 No risk has been demonstrated with tricyclic antidepressants (TCAs).
-Limited studies on the selective serotonin reuptake inhibitors (SSRIs) suggest possible risks of malformations with their use in the first trimester, and a possible withdrawal effect and rarely pulmonary hypertension in the newborn when used later in pregnancy.
+Limited studies on the selective serotonin reuptake inhibitors (SSRIs) suggest possible risks of malformations with their use in the first trimester, and a possible withdrawal effect and (rarely) pulmonary hypertension in the newborn when used later in pregnancy.
 Fluvoxamine appears to be safer, whilst more ill effects have been reported for paroxetine.
-Evidence remains contradictory, and although ill effects appear to be rare, it is wise to avoid unless necessary.
+Evidence remains contradictory and, although ill effects appear to be rare, it is wise to avoid unless necessary.
 Mirtazapine and venlafaxine have not been found to be associated with congenital malformations.
 There are potential risks of neonatal withdrawal, however.
 Other antidepressants should be avoided because of still more limited available evidence.

-- The UK teratology information service (UKTIS) is unable to recommend the safest antidepressant in pregnancy, and NICE CKS also declines to do so.
+- The UK teratology information service (UKTIS) is unable to recommend the safest antidepressant in pregnancy, and NICE Clinical Knowledge Summaries (CKS) also declines to do so.

 - Sudden withdrawal of an antidepressant in a woman with a history of severe depression may cause more harm than the potential risk of the medication.

 - Medication may adversely affect pregnancy outcome and need changing.
-Lithium, valproate, lamotrigine, and carbamazepine would normally be stopped.
+Lithium, valproate, lamotrigine and carbamazepine would normally be stopped.
 Alternative medication, such as an antipsychotic, may be considered in secondary care.